ent-tbm/entgvsd1/sphinx/source/building.rst

    make

 This will run the steps, in order, and is expected to take a few days.

-If you alter a program, to recompile, be sure to repeat the make install command:
+If you alter a Fortran script in the `src/` directory, recompilation is not necessary.
+However, if you alter any code in the `slib/` directory, be sure to recompile by repeating the *make install* command:

 .. code-block:: bash